Plutonium(IV) oxalate: Structure

 Two structures are predicted for anhydrous Pu(C2O4)2.
 In the first one, each plutonium atom is at the center of a cube formed by eight oxygen atoms coming from four oxalate groups (giving it a coordination geometry of cubic).
 The plutonium atoms are bonded with both oxygen atoms coming from each oxalate.
 In the second one, each plutonium atom is at the center of a distorted square antiprism formed by eight oxygen atoms coming from four oxalate groups (giving it a coordination geometry of square antiprismatic).
 Unlike in the first one, only one oxygen from each oxalate group bonds with the plutonium center, as the other oxygen atom is too far away to form a bond.
 In both structures, each oxalate group bridges between two plutonium atoms, and both structures consist of two-dimensional plutonium-oxalate layers, though layer-layer interactions are stronger in the second one than in the first one.
 The second structure has been calculated to be more stable.

 The structure of plutonium(IV) hexahydrate (Pu(C2O4)2*6H2O) consists of alternating layers of Pu(C2O4)2(H2O)2 and interstitial water molecules (four waters per formula unit).
 Within the Pu(C2O4)2(H2O)2 layers, each plutonium atom is coordinated to ten oxygen atoms, eight from four oxalate groups and two from two water molecules.
 Three-quarters of the oxalate groups lie perpendicular to the layers, while one quarter of them lie parallel to the plane, providing enough space to fit the two water molecules.

 Coordination of plutonium in plutonium(IV) oxalate hexahydrate.
-Blue is plutonium, grey is carbon, red is oxygen in oxalate, and sea green is oxygen in water.
+Blue is plutonium, grey is carbon, and red is oxygen.
 Hydrogen atoms are omitted.

 Single layer of plutonium(IV) oxalate hexahydrate.
 Blue is plutonium, grey is carbon, and red is oxygen.
 Hydrogen atoms are omitted.